RobinVA-UIT/robinva-uit.github.io/_posts/FixingTips/2026-07-26-Discord_Streaming_Window.md

 1. Setup `hyprland-session.target` (if needed)

-`hyprland-session.target` is a **implementation** provider to `graphical-session.target`.
+`hyprland-session.target` is an **implementation** provider to `graphical-session.target`.
 It is activated after Hyprland finishes initiating.

 - Check your `hyprland-session.target`'s state: